 The non-exercise of state power often poses no threat to the rule of law, but its arbitrary or unlawful exercise always does.

 The Supreme Court’s decision in Wall provides a jurisprudential safeguard against the arbitrary exercise of judicial power.
 It is clear about the limits of the courts’ jurisdiction and justiciability.
-It will stand as a reminder to all judges of the virtue of judicial humility.
+It should also stand as a reminder to all judges of the virtue of judicial humility.